kongware/ftor/README.md

 ### Subtype Polymorphism

 As opposed to _TypeScript_ and _Flow_ ftor doesn't support subtyping, because it entails a high degree of complexity in the implementation.
-There are some experimental subtype relations within primitive types like `Number` and `Integer`, though, which may become in future versions.
+There are some experimental subtype relations within primitive types like `Number` and `Integer`, though, which may become obsolet in future versions.

 ### Higher-Kinded Types